r1-prototype-studies/Sharepoint/README.md

   * componentDidMount
 * Don't give alias for jqueryUI.
 It already has a namespace.
 (JQueryUI)
 * Sharepoint context is present in @microsoft/sp-webpart-base
+* If the web part requires permission to access any backend api or Graph, it is recommended to have that web part as isolated web part.
+  * This is to handle security concerns
+  * Runs on a unique domain and is hosted on an iframe
+  * Permission granted only applies to that code running on that unique domain
+  * A dedicated azure AD registration gets created for this SPFx solution which handles the authentication.
+* Extension cannot be an isolated because extension runs on the entire web page whereas isolated runs within an iframe.
+* To make a webpart as an isolated webpart, update isDomainIsolated as true in package-solution.json
 *